 - Administration & offices

 Because most operating processes are partially or wholly manual, No. 5 (Education & training) is of particular importance.
-The aim is to transform your company into a learning organization where personnel are able to acquire, retain, and transfer knowledge.
+TPM and skills management aims to transform your company into a learning organization where personnel are able to acquire, retain, and transfer knowledge.

 It goes without saying that being able to keep track of your staff’s knowledge and skills is vital if you’re serious about training and education.

 - Personnel performing work they’re not trained for is a recipe for disaster.
 The likelihood of accidents increases and productivity decreases.